RelCon: Relative Contrastive Learning for a Motion Foundation Model for Wearable Data

 Abstract

 We present RelCon, a novel self-supervised Relative Contrastive learning approach for training a motion foundation model from wearable accelerometry sensors.
 First, a learnable distance measure is trained to capture motif similarity and domain-specific semantic information such as rotation invariance.
 Then, the learned distance provides a measurement of semantic similarity between a pair of accelerometry time-series, which we use to train our foundation model to model relative relationships across time and across subjects.
-The foundation model is trained on 1 billion segments from 87,376 participants, and achieves strong performance across multiple downstream tasks, including human activity recognition and gait metric regression.
+The foundation model is trained on 1 billion segments from 87,376 participants, and achieves state-of-the-art performance across multiple downstream tasks, including human activity recognition and gait metric regression.
 To our knowledge, we are the first to show the generalizability of a foundation model with motion data from wearables across distinct evaluation tasks.

 Citation History